-Kiss Me, Kill Me, by Ann Rule
+Kiss Me, Kill Me

 From the woman who brought you The Stranger Beside Me, which details her friendship with serial killer Ted Bundy, Ann Rule writes a compilation of true crime cases about people who killed for love.
 From men who manipulate women to the heartless wife who stops at nothing to get what she wants, these real-life crimes of passion will chill you to the bone.

 The latest mystery novel from one of the most critically acclaimed crime novelists of our time, The Trespasser begins like many other crime procedurals.
 Detective Antoinette Conway of the Dublin Murder Squad knows a lover’s quarrel gone wrong when she sees one.
 And the murder of Aislinn Murray seems textbook … at first.
 But Detective Conway and her partner Steve are about to discover there’s much more to this crime of passion than meets the eye.

 The despicable real-life crimes of Paul Bernardo and his wife Karla Homolka are well-known to many who would like to forget them.
 After numerous sexual assaults, Bernardo raped and killed at least four young women, including his wife’s youngest sister, Tammy.
 What in the world possessed Karla to assist her husband in committing these heinous acts?
 Was it love, or something more sinister?